zanderxrf15/mobile_programming_assignment1/README.md

 # mobile_programming_assignment1

-the codes submitted here is a clone from the following Github repository https://github.com/duyhuy27/Flutter-Sqflite-Example-CRUD
+The codes submitted here is a clone from the following Github repository https://github.com/duyhuy27/Flutter-Sqflite-Example-CRUD

-the codes from the cloned repository can be found on the master branch
+The codes from the cloned repository can be found on the master branch

+Attached is a video link showing the application running on my emulator.